proxy0x/IP-DomainOSINT/README.md

 # Run the Tool

-- You Must Copy the Path of the .py to run.
+YOU MUST COPY THE PATH OF THE .py TO RUN.
 Exmaple below.

 - python3 your/path/to/IPDomainOSINT.py